RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

 Recognize that IP address?
 It's our cluster DNS service.
-Services give dynamic sets of pods a stable identity.
+Services give dynamic sets of pods a stable "head" identity.

 ### Headless Services

 As we have seen, pods under a deployment can come and go.
-Services can create a stable identity for as dynamic set of
+Services can create a stable identity for a dynamic set of
 pods in the form of a service DNS name.
 What if our individual pods have identity?

 Pods that have a unique identity within a set are identified by their state and are therefore not technically